Yttehs-HDX/Blog/source/_posts/android-kernel-building-guide.md

 ```

 {% notel blue Info %}
-In this guide, we will build the following kernel.
+In this guide, the following kernel will be treated as example.
 {% endnotel %}

 | Device  | Name      | Kernel Verison | Partition | GKI | Maintainer                                | Repository                                                                                |